ivankwongtszfung/engineering-blog-summary-llm/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or inquiries, please contact [Your Name](mailto:your.email@example.com).
+For any questions or inquiries, please contact [Ivan Kwong](mailto:ivankwong22@gmail.com).

 ---